michaelkang01/Job-Seeking-Website/doc/sprint1/sprint1_rubric.md

     - 2 marks = full team is present
     - 1 mark = one member is not present
     - 0 marks = more than one member is not present

+    Your Mark: 2

   - Working software (max 2 marks)
     - 8 marks = features presented work flawlessly
     - 1 mark removed for each bug/error identified or for missing records on Jira

+    Your Mark: 7

   - Presentation (max 2 marks)
     - 2 marks = UI demonstrated is visually appealing and intuitive for users
     - 1 mark = one or more errors identified by the demo TA
     - 0 marks = UI is visually unappealing

+    Your Mark: 2

   - Documentation (max 2 marks)